laterolabs/guides/software/react-native/operations.md

 Alternatively, debugging JS remotely in the Chrome dev-tools can provide finer grain debugging by `Pausing on Exceptions`.
 To debug with the Chrome dev-tools, hit `Debug JS remotely` after pressing `ctrl-z-cmd` on the simulator.
 Then, open the dev-tools and head to the `sources` tab and press `pause on exceptions`

+### Prettier & ES Lint

+We use [Prettier](https://github.com/prettier/prettier) to format out code.
+We use it alongside some git-hooks to make sure that all JS code is formatted the same.
+We also use [ES Lint](https://eslint.org/) to ensure various conventions are standardized as well.

 #### Integrating Third Party libraries

 Read the documentation of the library, check the issues, and when it was last updated before deciding on using a third party library.
 React-Native moves fast and many promising libraries fall into unmaintained oblivion.